Skip to main content

 • 0–15 days late: no penalty if paid in full

-• Late payment interest applies on top, charged at HMRC's published rate
+• Late payment interest applies from the first overdue day at HMRC's published rate

 The new VAT late payment regime